cs320-wisc/f21/p5/README.md

 Your program should have an `ip_check` command that takes one or more IP addresses.
 It should use the `ip2location.csv` (borrowed from https://lite.ip2location.com/database/ip-country) to lookup what country/region owns a particular IP address.
+It should then print a json-formatted string.
 The CSV file looks like
 this:

 ```